documenso/documenso/README.md

 ### Manual Setup

-Follow these steps to setup Documenso on your local machine:
+Follow these steps to setup Notario on your local machine:

 1. [Clone the repository](https://help.github.com/articles/cloning-a-repository/) it to your local device.